Defend your Nintendo Switch from the elements with these great cases

 - Isn't able to hold accessories

-A perfect case for those who just want to hold their Nintendo Switch, without carrying accessories.

-Best Value: AmazonBasics Nintendo Switch Carry Case
+Best value: AmazonBasics Nintendo Switch Carry Case

 This AmazonBasics case may not look like much, but for a low price, you'll be able to have a case that comes in three different colors.
 It has an accessory pouch for HDMI cables, as well as your charger.
 However, it may not be all your accessories, but the essentials are good-to-go.

 The case can also hold up to 10 game cartridges, which may not be all that much, but it is perfect for traveling.
-These cartridges are also well-protected thanks to the soft, interior lining.
+These cartridges are also well-protected, thanks to the soft interior lining.
 So, consider both your Switch and games in good hands!
-The combination of both rubber and metal may seem odd at first, but with the hard outer shell coupled with the soft interior, this case will be able to prevent drop, scratch, and water damage with ease.
+The combination of both rubber and metal may seem odd at first, but with the hard outer shell coupled with the soft interior, this case will prevent drop, scratch, and water damage with ease.

 Pros: